Find out how insurance and warranty scams work, how to spot a ghost broker, and what to do if you are scammed.

 They may claim they’re linked to your provider, or the store or company where you bought the product.
 They may also advertise their offers on social media or on online forums, often at cheaper rates than real policies.

-If you agree to the offer, the scammers may give you fake documents or they may use fake details to buy cheaper insurance, which they then sell to you.
+If you agree to the offer, the scammers may give you fake documents, or they may use fake details to buy cheaper insurance, which they then sell to you.

-Unfortunately, you may only find out you don’t have the cover you need, when your claim is rejected.
+Unfortunately, you may only find out you don’t have the cover you need when your claim is rejected.

 How to protect yourself

-You should always check the details on your insurance policy to make sure they’re correct.
+- Check your policy: You should always check the details on your insurance policy to make sure they’re correct.
 This includes your name, address, contact details and the details of the item you need cover for.

-If you’re worried about a potential scam, or you think you may have been contacted by a fraudster, report it to us.
+- Check-in with us: If you're worried about a potential scam, or you think you may have been contacted by a fraudster, call us on 0800 111 6768 or use our contact form to get in touch.